mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 The bootstrapping code fetches Tango database's address from the browser's query string, configures an appropriate TangoJS Connector and initializes the application inside the HTML document's body.
-Top level components of TangoJS Panel application and interactions between the are presented in [@Fig:03-tangojs-panel-arch].
+Top level components of TangoJS Panel application and interactions between these components are presented in [@Fig:03-tangojs-panel-arch].
 These components can be further divided into smaller units of functionality, like functions or classes.